AdesisNetlife/yawds/README.md

 ## Features

 - Easy to use
-- Fully portable
+- Portable
-- Automatically packages provisioning
+- Automatic packages provisioning
-- Configurable (you can configure it for your projects)
+- Fully configurable for your projects
 - Complete software stack for modern Web development and testing
 - OS dependencies checker
 - Fully isolated from the OS